Lialikelala/waifu2x-mac/README.md

    `python3 batch_convert_waifu2x.py /path/to/images /path/to/processed_images --scale 2 --noise 2`

 ^The above assumes you are in the same directory as batch_convert_waifu2x.py.
-If you're not, either reference the symlink (w2x) or put the entire file path where batch_convert_waifu2x.py is.
+If you're not, either reference the symlink (w2x) or put the entire file path for `batch_convert_waifu2x.py`.

 Remember to replace /path/to/batch_convert_waifu2x.py and /path/to/images (etc) with the actual paths on your system.